Skip to content

 Exercise 3: Feel the Power of reserve

-Insert 100,000 elements into a vector using two approaches: without calling reserve and with reserve(100000).
-Use <chrono> to time both and compare the results.
+Insert 100,000 elements into a vector in two ways—without calling reserve and with reserve(100000).
+Use <chrono> to time both approaches and compare the results.
 Experience the power of pre-allocating memory.

 Summary

 In this chapter, we thoroughly covered the core operations of std::vector.
 Construction methods range from default construction to initializer lists to copy and move semantics.
-Insertion and deletion operations span from push_back/emplace_back to erase to the classic remove-erase idiom.
-Access methods include operator[], at, and data().
-Capacity management covers the distinction between size/capacity and performance optimization with reserve.
+Insertion and deletion operations range from push_back/emplace_back to erase to the classic remove-erase idiom.
+Access methods range from operator[] to at to data().
+Capacity management spans from the distinction between size and capacity to performance optimization with reserve.
 Finally, we tied all the knowledge points together through a hands-on task manager program.

 In the next chapter, we will look at std::map and std::set—when you need to look up by key or maintain a sorted collection, they are the go-to choices.